Verizon lights up 5G Ultra Wid - GuruFocus.com

 Get the most of our 5G Ultra Wideband

-For customers in Illinois, the additional coverage and capacity means more customers now have access not only to reliable, fast mobile service, but also Verizon Home Internet service, a different kind of home internet with no data caps.
-It’s ideal for anyone who wants super fast connectivity to stream, game or even work remotely.
+For customers in Wisconsin, the additional coverage and capacity means more customers now have access not only to reliable, fast mobile service, but also Verizon Home Internet service, a different kind of home internet with no data caps.
+It’s ideal for anyone who wants fast connectivity to stream, game or even work remotely.
 Verizon Home Internet is reliable and fast enough to power home connected devices: smart TVs, tablets, phones, gaming consoles and more.
-Plans start at just $25 per month with AutoPay and a select 5G mobile plan – all without extra fees, equipment charges, annual contracts or data caps.** Go to verizon.com/home for availability.
+Plans start at just $25 per month with AutoPay and a select 5G mobile plan – all without hidden fees, annual contracts or data caps.** Go to verizon.com/home for availability.
 Visit verizon.com/deals for the latest 5G phones and accessories.

-Verizon provides the most reliable 5G network, customers design the plan that fits their needs; change it anytime.
-With myPlan customers get what they want, exactly how they want it.
-So everything is on Verizon customers’ terms with the flexibility to change it up anytime.
+Verizon provides America’s most reliable 5G network, customers design the plan that fits their needs; change it anytime.
+With myPlan customers get what they want, exactly how they want it, with the flexibility to change it up anytime.
 The network, the perks, the savings— all without compromise.
 All in our customers’ control.
-More information about the first ever customizable, personalized phone plan from Verizon can be found at verizon.com/plans/unlimited, by visiting a local retail store, or by using the My Verizon app.
+Learn more about the first ever customizable, personalized phone plan from Verizon at verizon.com/plans/unlimited, visit a local retail store, or use the My Verizon app.
 Plans for business include the Business Unlimited Plus Data Device and the Business Unlimited Pro Data Device.
 Business customers can shop for plans at verizon.com/business/plans.

 MEDIA CONTACT: